 “Sorry, D’Marcus, who is this woman?”

 “Dr. Carolina Hendon is the FBI’s top person on cybercrime.
-She’s got multiple degrees from Cal Tech, a veritable genius, I hear.
+She’s got multiple degrees from Cal Tech, a veritable genius.
 Rumors are that she will take command of the FBI Cybercrimes division when the current head retires at the end of the year.”

 The Reporter